 - 1. A builder touches the river.
-Penalty is 3 person-minutes per incident.
-Exception: Builders may step in the river without penalty to place or remove the temporary pier or to retrieve a dropped member, tool or fastener. - 2.
+Penalty is 1/2 minute (30 seconds) per incident.
+Exception: Builders may step in the river without penalty to place or remove the temporary pier or to retrieve a dropped member, tool, nut, bolt or hardhat. - 2.
 A builder throws something.
-Penalty is 3 person-minutes per incident. - 3.
+Penalty is 1/2 minute (30 seconds) per incident. - 3.
 A portion of the bridge touches the river or the ground outside a staging yard.
-Penalty is 2 person-minutes per incident.
-Exception: No penalty is assessed when the ground is touched by the bottom of a bearing plate that will be in contact with that place on the ground when the bridge is completed (see paragraph VII.B.7 p.
-8). - 4.
-A tool, nut or bolt touches the river or the ground outside a staging yard.
-Penalty is 1 person-minute per incident.
-Exception: the temporary pier may touch the ground or river without penalty. - 5.
+Penalty is 1/3 minute (20 seconds) per incident.
+Exception: No penalty is assessed when the ground is touched by the bottom of a bearing plate that will be in contact with that place on the ground when the bridge is completed (see paragraph VII.B.8 (p.
+8)). - 4.
+A tool, nut, bolt or hardhat touches the river or the ground outside a staging yard.
+Penalty is 1/6 minute (10 seconds) per incident.
+Exception: a tool used exclusively for measuring may touch the ground during use while being held by a builder. - 5.
 A builder steps outside the boundary of the construction site.
-Penalty is 1 person-minute per incident.
+Penalty is 1/6 minute (10 seconds) per incident.